pvasic/restaurant-voting/README.md

 ## Voting system for deciding where to have lunch

-* 3 types of users: admin, managers and regular users
+* 3 types of users: admin, manager and regular user
 * Admin can edit users.
 * Manager can input a restaurant and it's lunch menu of the day
 * Menu changes each day (managers do the updates)